 Tips to Try

-Well, some people already have!
-Adding espresso powder really amps up the chocolate and brings out the more bitter notes to balance out the intense sweetness.
-Plus, just adding a bit of it isn’t going to turn your chocolate cake into a coffee cake, it’ll just make for a more intense, luxurious chocolate flavor.
+Adding espresso powder to these recipes amps up the chocolate taste and brings out more bitter notes to balance out any intense sweetness.
+Don’t worry about the coffee’s flavor overpowering your dessert; adding just a bit of the powdered joe isn’t going to turn your chocolate cake into a coffee cake.
+It’ll just make the mocha flavors more intense and luxurious.

-Now, this usage is a little more unconventional than the baking application.
-But it’s tasty nonetheless.
-If you are wanting to add a hint of coffee flavor to your drink, but you aren’t keen on adding a shot of espresso or a splash of your drip brew, this is for you.
-Adding a dash of espresso powder can give you the flavor you want in your beverage without upping the water content with a typical brew or being as intense as a whole shot.
+If you want to add a hint of coffee flavor to your beverage but aren’t crazy about the idea of pouring liquid espresso or drip brew into your cup, this is for you!
+A dash of espresso powder can bring java goodness into your mug without upping the water content or being as intense as a full shot.

 Braises, Chili, and Stew

-There are plenty of recipes out there that instruct you to braise meat in a coffee or chocolate-based liquid.
-The idea behind this is to add complexity to the braise or broth as well as the resulting dish.
-By adding a bit of espresso powder, you are essentially created a dish wish with more depth and richness without any odd coffee flavor butting in.
+There are plenty of reliable recipes out there that instruct you to braise your meat in a coffee or chocolate-based liquid.
+And in many cases, this means adding a bit of espresso powder.
+The idea is to add complexity to the braise or broth and, in turn, the resulting dish.
+But don’t worry; the addition of depth and freshness won’t cost you anything in flavor.
+Your meaty entrees won’t have any odd hints of coffee.

-We know this might sound nuts, but using espresso powder in your dry rubs is actually incredible.
-This secret ingredient of sorts adds a rich, smoky flavor and creates extra depth for the dish.
+We know this might sound nuts, but using espresso powder in your dry rubs is incredible.
+This secret ingredient adds a rich, smoky flavor and creates extra depth to the dish.
 It plays well with cayenne and also lends the outside of the steak a rich dark-brown color.
-And don’t worry, we promise your steaks aren’t going to start tasting like your morning cup of Joe.
+And no — your New York strip won’t taste anything like your morning cup of joe.